caraml-dev/turing/docs/how-to/create-a-router/configure-traffic-rules.md

 You should also select one or more routes from the drop-down list that would be activated if the rule is triggered.
 A route can be attached to zero or more traffic rules.

 * If a route is attached to some traffic rule, then Turing will only send request to this route if the request meets this rule's conditions.
-* If a route is not attached to any of the traffic rules (i.e no traffic rules specified), then Turing will call this route with every incoming request.
 * If a route is attached to multiple rules and the request satisfies more than one rule, then Turing will decide what group of routes should receive this request based on the order in which the traffic rules are defined.